IHE/ITI.MHD/input/pagecontent/ITI-65.md

 If the Document Recipient encounters any errors or if any validation fails, the Document Recipient shall return an error, as documented in [Provide Document Bundle Response Message](#236542-provide-document-bundle-response-message).
 If appropriate, it shall use error codes from [ITI TF-3: Table 4.2.4.1-2](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.4.1).

-If the Provide Document Bundle Message contains a DocumentReference Resource with a relatesTo element and the Document Recipient does not support the relatesTo.code value, it shall return a warning message, as indicated in *Table 2:3.65.4.1.3-1: Warning message when relatesTo code is not supported*.
+If the Provide Document Bundle Message contains a DocumentReference Resource with a relatesTo element and the Document Recipient does not support the relatesTo.code value given, it shall return a warning message, as indicated in *Table 2:3.65.4.1.3-1: Warning message when relatesTo code is not supported*.

 **Table 2:3.65.4.1.3-1: Warning message when relatesTo code is not supported**